-Biologic medicines for the treatment of rheumatoid arthritis (RA) are made from proteins produced by genetically-engineered cells grown in a laboratory.
-They work by blocking the activity of a key chemical messenger involved in inflammation that gives rise to joint swelling and other symptoms.
+Biologic drugs for the treatment of rheumatoid arthritis (RA) are made from proteins.
+They work by blocking the activity of a key chemical or cell or protein involved in inflammation that gives rise to joint swelling and other symptoms.
 They are powerful and specific therapies that target very particular parts of the immune system.

-In the 1980s it was discovered that the actively inflamed joints of people with rheumatoid arthritis contain many different chemicals that cause inflammation or contribute to it.
-These are produced by cells in the joint.
-Among these chemicals are proteins called cytokines, which send chemical messages from one cell to another.
+In the 1980s, it was discovered that the actively inflamed joints of people with rheumatoid arthritis contain many different chemicals that cause inflammation or contribute to it, produced by cells in the joint.
+Among these chemicals, proteins called cytokines were discovered, whose job is to send chemical messages from one cell to another.
 There are many different cytokines: some switch off inflammation while others are particularly potent at causing it.

-Biologic medicines are given by subcutaneous injection or some as an infusion into a vein.
+Biologic drugs are given by subcutaneous injection or some as an infusion into a vein.
 They cannot be taken by mouth.
-These medicines have to be prescribed by your rheumatology team and most are delivered by homecare delivery companies.